BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 03/09/2023
 ---
 A very hard Saturday - there was a lot to do from morning to evening.
 Construction, house, it takes time to handle everything though 😏.

+04/09/2023
+---
+Morning service, then dinner and after dinner Gabryś and Karolina visited us 😉.

+05/09/2023
+---
+Tired Monday 🥵.
+Work and work.
+In the evening we went to Reduty to get a desk for my wife for her new job 😄.

+06/09/2023
+---
+Today I fasted from morning to evening - I haven't done it in a long time 🤫.

+07/09/2023
+---
+Pretty cool day.
+In the evening, Marek dropped by with Daria.
+Marek cut my hair 👍.

+08/09/2023
+---
+In the evening we watched the match together with Damian and Marek 🇵🇱.

+09/09/2023
+---
+In the evening we went to Piotrek and Zuzia's because my wife had to get her eyebrows done 😏.

+10/09/2023
+---
+A terribly exhausting Saturday 🥵.
+From morning to evening while running and at the end of the day I had a headache 😭😭.
+Ps.
+Tomorrow we leave for a week's vacation, so I have a week off.